sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/ssl.include.rst

 :To version: None
 :Description:
-    This can be defined as an absolute path on the local filesystem to the SSL certificate file used by the component.
+    This can be defined as an absolute path on the local filesystem to the file containing the SSL certificate or chain of certificates used by the component.

     File content should be encoded in the Privacy-Enhanced Mail (PEM) or PKCS12 / PFX formats.